vadmium/pyfpdf/docs/Python3.md

 # Chosen Path #

-There will not be a manual py3k repository; all py3k changes will be back-ported to the trunk ~~in order to enable 2to3 conversion automatically~~ (unified codebase, compatible with both Python 2 and Python 3, without needing the 2to3 converter in the latest revisions).
+There will not be a manual py3k repository; all py3k changes will be ported to the main code.
+This is a unified codebase, compatible with both Python 2 and Python 3, without needing the 2to3 converter.

 As this library is pure Python and has no dependencies (beside PIL optionally), there is no need to do a huge re-factor.
-BTW, initial py3k support took a few changes, see changeset c2f3bae9b379 (just 8 changes).
+BTW, initial py3k support took a few changes, see Mercurial changeset c2f3bae9b379 ("added first changes for py3k compatibility", just 8 changes).
 More changes are coming to fix Unicode TTF and image support.

 Most string and buffering methods are encapsulated in well-known places (like the `_out` and `sprintf` functions), so they should not cause a big impact.